Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 Tremlett's Bitter has a reputation for being one of the easier cider varieties to grow, and the blossom has some frost resistance.

-Recommended pollinators for Tremlett's Bitter cider apple trees
+Which pollinators are recommended for Tremlett's Bitter cider apple trees?

 Tremlett's Bitter is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Tremlett's Bitter.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Golden Hornet